SainsburyWellcomeCentre/lasagna/README.md

 python setup.py install
 ```

-Lasagna is now installed and can be run with `lasagna`.
+Lasagna is now installed.
+Try `lasagna -D` for load with a demo image.
 If this fails run:
 ```
 pip install -e ./
 ```

-Then try `lasagna` again.
+Then try starting lasgna again.

 ### Manual installation ###